 The specific nature of snow profile data requires some preprocessing before DTW can be applied in a meaningful way.
-Variabilities in snowpack structures can be divided into systematic differences due to systematic variations in the meteorological forcing (e.g., location: a wind scoured ridgeline next to a wind loaded slope; elevation: increase of snowfall amounts with

-- 25 elevation), and random differences due to natural variations in the meteorological forcing (e.g., peculiar patterns of individual storms; small-scale variations) (Schweizer et al., 2007).
+Variabilities in snowpack structures can be divided into systematic differences due to systematic variations in the meteorological forcing (e.g., location: a wind-scoured ridgeline next to a wind-loaded slope; elevation: increase in snowfall amounts with elevation) and random differences due to natural variations in the meteorological forcing (e.g., peculiar patterns of individual storms, small-scale variations) (Schweizer et al., 2007).
 The former can result in substantial differences in the snow profiles due to accumulation of different forcings over time.
 (See Sect.
-S1 in the supplementary material for more details and visualizations of idealized stratigraphic snowpack variability.)
+S1 in the Supplement for more details and visualizations of idealized stratigraphic snowpack variability.)
 While the DTW algorithm is well suited to deal with random differences, it was not designed to cope with systematic differences.
-Since systematic differences are common in snow profiles, it is neces- - 30 sary to preprocess them for a meaningful application of DTW.
-Fu et al. (2007) suggest Uniform Scaling-another optimization technique-which minimizes systematic differences by determining an optimal, global scaling factor.
+Since systematic differences are common in snow profiles, it is necessary to preprocess them for a meaningful application of DTW.
+Fu et al. (2007) suggest uniform scaling, another optimization technique that minimizes systematic differences by determining an optimal global scaling factor.
 For efficiency reasons, we simply scale the snow profiles to identical snow heights instead.
-We thereby assume that the offset corresponds to approximately the magnitude of the systematic differences, and that the rescaled profiles are characterized predominantly by random differences that can be handled by DTW.
-A tentative evaluation of this assumption can be found in the supplementary material (Sect.
+We thereby assume that the offset corresponds to approximately the magnitude of the systematic differences and that the rescaled profiles are predominantly characterized by random differences that can be handled by DTW.
+A tentative evaluation of this assumption can be found in the Supplement (Sect.
 S2.2).